jkelowitt/Rotapy/README.md

 ![Image](https://i.imgur.com/e2AES96.png)

-1. Run `Rotapy.py` using Python 3.6 or higher.
+1. Run `Rotapy.py` using Python 3.6 or higher, or the `.exe`, run the `.exe`, in the same directory as your .log files.

 2. The program will ask for the directory of a .log Gaussian geometry optimization output file.